popdemtech/smartsite/walkthrough/2_Basics/2_2_add_template_engine.md

 Express' `app.engine` method relates a file extension with a rendering engine.
 As Liquid files are created, they should be created with the `.liquid` file extension (e.g. `filename.liquid`).
 Express allows multiple `app.engine`s to be set.
 As such, multiple extensions and multiple rendering engines are valid.

 ### 3. Create a view template
-A liquid template file supports all valid HTML with the additional functionality of variable rendering and logicial operators.
+A liquid template file supports all valid HTML with the additional functionality of variable rendering and Liquid's logicial operators.
 They use a file extension of `.liquid` instead of `.html`.
 Copy the current `index.html` into a new file named `index.liquid` in the root directory of the application.

 <div class="filename">index.liquid</div>